Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks: Experiments

 \subsection{Results}

-As shown in Table~\ref{tab:results}, the experimental results revealed clear distinctions between our proposed method and traditional RAG systems.
-Our proposed approach achieved the highest BERTScore in most situations, outperforming both RAG systems.
-By preloading the entire context from the test set, our system eliminates retrieval errors and ensures holistic reasoning over all relevant information.
-This advantage is particularly evident in scenarios where RAG systems might retrieve incomplete or irrelevant passages, leading to suboptimal answer generation.
-These results underscore the robustness and efficiency of our method, especially for tasks requiring a unified understanding of the source material.
-While dense retrieval methods such as OpenAI Indexes perform better than sparse retrieval methods like BM25, both are inherently limited by their dependence on retrieval accuracy and ranking heuristics.
-Our approach bypasses these challenges, leveraging the long-context capabilities of the Llama 3.1 model to achieve superior performance.
+As shown in Table~\ref{tab:results}, the experimental results highlight key distinctions between our proposed CAG approach and RAG systems.
+CAG consistently achieved the highest BERTScore in most cases, outperforming both sparse and dense RAG methods.
+By preloading the entire reference text from the test set, our method is immune to retrieval errors, ensuring holistic reasoning over all relevant information.
+This advantage is particularly evident in scenarios where RAG systems struggle with retrieving incomplete or irrelevant passages, leading to suboptimal answer generation.

+However, as the data size increases, the performance gap between CAG and RAG narrows slightly, aligning with prior findings that long-context LLMs may experience degradation when handling very long contexts~\citep{li2024longcontextllmsstrugglelong}.
+Additionally, the fact that sparse RAG outperforms dense RAG suggests that the datasets may not be sufficiently challenging, allowing traditional sparse retrieval to effectively capture most relevant information without requiring deeper semantic retrieval.
+Despite these factors, the results underscore the robustness and efficiency of CAG, particularly for tasks that require a unified understanding of the source material.
+By fully leveraging the long-context capabilities of Llama 3.1, our approach bypasses retrieval challenges and maintains superior performance in retrieval-free knowledge integration.